zakat al fitr, zakat ul fitr, zakat ul fitr amount 2023, zakat al fitr 2023, how much is zakat al fitr 2023, fitrah meaning, fitra 2023

 2. Intellectual Statement:

-(A) When an area in Bangladesh is affected by a natural disaster, the government of the country comes to their aid with food items like rice, wheat, flour, oil, pulses, etc. Never helps with rice (which is called relief).
+(A) When an area in Bangladesh is affected by a natural disaster, the government of the country comes to its aid with food items like rice, wheat, flour, oil, pulses, etc. Never helps with rice (which is called relief).

 (B) The government of this country often buys paddy from the farmers, stores it, and then distributes the rice to help the people of the country and for the development of various educational institutions.

-(C) Aid for the victims from any foreign country, In fact, I have never seen rice come without rice or wheat or the government of this country has never bought rice as food without wheat.
+(C) Aid for the victims from any foreign country, In fact, I have never seen rice come without rice or wheat, or the government of this country has never bought rice as food without wheat.